contentful-labs/extensible-resource-links-example/README.md

 ## App manifest

-The app manifest is a JSON file that descrives the app and its capabilities.
+The app manifest is a JSON file that describes the app and its capabilities.
 It contains a `functions` property which is an array of functions the app can run.
-Curretly, Contentful Apps can only be assosiated with one function, therefore you can only have one function in the array.
+Currently, Contentful Apps can only be associated with one function, therefore you can only have one function in the array.

 The function properties are as follows: